27 Types of Construction Vehicles with Their Names, Pictures, and Features

 truck mounted cranes

 You can say that these machines are a combination of two vehicles: a truck and a crane.
 It can hoard material in its loading bed and even lift massive weights up in the air.
-Both the lifting power and road mobility make them versatile and real construction vehicles.
+Both the lifting power and road mobility make them versatile and real construction vehicles, often grouped among modern construction trucks.

 Here are some key features of truck-mounted cranes: